kreichold/GroupMeanFM/README.md

-# CointSelfNorm
+# GroupMeanFM
-Self-Normalized Bootstrap Inference in Cointegrating Regressions
+Group-Mean Fully Modified OLS Estimation and Inference in Panel Cointegrating Regressions

 ## Introduction
-This repository contains MATLAB code to test general linear restrictions on `beta` in cointegrating regressions of the form `y = D*delta + X*beta + u` using the self-normalized test statistics proposed in Reichold and Jentsch (2022).
-Here, `y` is a T-dimensional time series, `D` is a (T,d)-dimensional matrix of deterministic components, `X` is a (T,m)-dimensional matrix of integrated regressors, and `u` is a T-dimensional stationary error term.

-To obtain VAR sieve bootstrap critical values, the procedure fits a finite order VAR to the regression resdiuals (obtained with the IM-OLS estimator) and the first differences of the integrated regressors.
-The order of the VAR is determined by information criteria (either AIC or BIC).
-For all details, please see Reichold and Jentsch (2022).

-The VAR sieve bootstrap scheme may be of independent interest and can be extracted easily from the function **Self_Normalized_Bootstrap_Inference.m**.
+This repository contains MATLAB code to estimate panel cointegrating polynomial regressions using a group-mean fully modified OLS estimator as proposed in Wagner and Reichold (2023).
+The code allows to perform standard and cross-section dependence robust inference based upon the group-mean fully modified OLS estimator.
+No knowledge about the presence or absence of deterministic drifts in the regressors is required.

 ## Usage
 Download the files and move them into your current working directory, `pwd`.

 ## Main Function

-+ **Self_Normalized_Bootstrap_Inference.m**
++ **GroupMeanFMOLS.m**
 This is the only function that needs to be executed by the practitioner.
-It returns IM-OLS estimation results, realizations of self-normalized test statistics, and corresponding VAR sieve bootstrap critical values.
+It returns group-mean fully modified OLS estimation results.

 ## Auxiliary Functions

-+ **IC_VAR.m**
-This function determines the optimal order of the VAR using either AIC or BIC.

-+ **YuleWalker.m**
-This function uses the Yule-Walker estimator to fit a finite order VAR.

-+ **boot_quantile.m**
-Given a number of bootstrap realizations of a test statistic, this function returns the corresponding bootstrap critical value.

-+ **vec.m**
++ **And_HAC91.m**
-This function stacks the columns of a matrix.
+This function implements the data-dependent bandwidth selection rule of Andrews (1991, Econometrica, 59, 817-858).

-## Illustration
-The script **example.m** provides a brief illustration on how to use the function **Self_Normalized_Bootstrap_Inference.m** in applications.
++ **demean_detrend.m**
+This function allows to demean and detrend time series.

++ **lr_varmod.m**
+This function estimate long-run variance matrices.

++ **lr_weights.m**
+This function computes weights used in **lr_varmod.m**.

 ## Reference
-Reichold, K., Jentsch, C. (2022).
-[A Bootstrap-Assisted Self-Normalization Approach to Inference in Cointegrating Regressions](https://doi.org/10.48550/arXiv.2204.01373). arXiv e-print 2204.01373.
+Wagner M., Reichold, K. (2023).
+[Panel Cointegrating Polynomial Regressions: Group-Mean Fully Modified OLS Estimation and Inference]([https://doi.org/10.48550/arXiv.2204.01373](https://doi.org/10.1080/07474938.2023.2178141)).
+Econometric Reviews.
+Forthcoming.